-Levi's x Deepika Padukone gets a baggy upgrade with the launch of Season 3
+Levi's X Deepika Padukone gets a baggy upgrade with the launch of season 3

-Mumbai (Maharashtra) [India], September 15 (ANI/BusinessWire India): As baggier silhouettes are back, Levi's® x Deepika Padukone Season 3 is all about the shift to relaxed, comfortable fits in a streetwear-inspired-collection">streetwear-inspired collection that goes beyond denim and promises elevated fashion.
+Mumbai (Maharashtra) [India], September 16 (ANI/Mediawire): As baggier silhouettes are back, Levi's® x Deepika Padukone Season 3 is all about the shift to relaxed, comfortable fits in a streetwear-inspired collection that goes beyond denim and promises elevated fashion.

 Inspired by Deepika Padukone's ease in making relaxed, oversized pieces look effortlessly stylish, this collaboration sets the tone for a season of having fun, being relaxed, and experimenting with your wardrobe with a collection that sees down-to-earth colors meet pop tints.